 Part-owners Mark and Karen Gill have transformed Leapfrogs Café over the last few years.
 It’s been extended and renovated as it grew in popularity.
 No longer is it just somewhere to stop for refreshment after a round of Putt Putt, but a destination in its own right.
 Chef Mark Gill is formerly from Little Creatures – so it comes as no surprise that Leapfrogs also has fantastic pizzas.

 They have a selection a delicious wood-fired pizzas at Leapfrogs – but if you’re feeling creative you can design your own combo of ingredients for your topping on the house-made pizza bases.
-Chef and Mr S both opted to make your own – and they both loved their results!
+Chef and Mr S both opted to make your own – and they both loved their results.
+Little Chef loved his kids pizza too – he couldn’t wait to eat it!!

 I was looking for something a little light and opted for a Vego Salad ($22).
 It was full of blue cheese, pistachio nuts, orange segments, fennel, mesculin leaves, cucumber with a bright pink raspberry vinaigrette – it was very tasty.